Find out about the VAT liability of insurance transactions and insurance related services.

 4.4.3 Input tax recovery on add-on services

-If you’re an insurer who buys in an add-on service from a third party supplier and VAT is chargeable on that supply, you won’t be able to recover that VAT as input tax if you then supply the add-on service to your customer as an ancillary part of your composite supply of exempt insurance.
+If you’re an insurer who buys in an add-on service from a third party supplier and VAT is chargeable on that supply, you will not be able to recover that VAT as input tax if you then supply the add-on service to your customer as an ancillary part of your composite supply of exempt insurance.
 This is because the VAT incurred on the add-on service directly relates to your exempt supply.
-More information on exempt supplies and the recovery of VAT can be found in Notice 706 partial exemption.
+More information on exempt supplies and the recovery of VAT can be found in Partial exemption (VAT Notice 706).

 4.5 Engineering insurance and inspection services